yetanotherco/aligned_layer/docs/guides/1_SDK.md

 #### Arguments

-- `batcher_addr` - The address of the batcher to which the proof will be submitted.
+- `batcher_url` - The url of the batcher to which the proof will be submitted.
 - `verification_data` - The verification data for the proof.
 - `wallet` - The wallet used to sign the proof.
 - `nonce` - The nonce of the submitter address.
 See `get_next_nonce`.